 This knit fabric guide will:

 - Help you understand the characteristics of stretch knit fabric

 - Give you knit fabric examples of the most-common knit fabrics used in garment sewing

 - Teach you what to consider when choosing knit fabric yardage for a specific sewing project

 This knit fabric guide may be a little more technical than others out on the interwebs, but I know sewists are smart cookies, and it’s my belief that the more you understand a topic, the less hesitant you are to jump into it.
 With this in mind, let’s master our medium!
 Prowess sewing knit fabrics is within your grasp.

 This post features affiliate links chosen for you.
 If you click through and make a purchase, I may receive a commission at no additional cost to you.
-Affiliate advertising the main way I earn income from Sie Macht, and I thank you for your support! 💙
+Thank you for your support! 💙